CodeWithDevesh/Resource-Adda/README.md

 If you have any questions, suggestions, or need support, please reach out to us via the contact details on the **Contact Us** page.

-## License

-This project is licensed under the MIT License.
-For more details, refer to the LICENSE file.